emberjs/rfcs/active/0000-engines.md

 Engines provide an alternative to these approaches that allows for distributed development, testing, and packaging, _as well as_ logical run-time separation.
 Because engines are derived from applications, they can be just as full-featured.
-Each has its own namespace, registry, and routing map.
+Each has its own namespace and registry.
 Even though engines are isolated from the applications that contain them, the boundaries between them allow for controlled sharing of resources.

+Engines can be either "routable" or "route-less":

+* Routable engines provide a routing map which can be integrated with the routing maps of parent applications or engines.
+Routing maps are alway eager loaded, which allows for deep linking into an engine's routes regardless of whether the engine itself has been instantiated.

+* Route-less engines can isolate complex functionality that is not related to routing (e.g. a chat engine in a sidebar).
+Route-less engines can be rendered into outlets ad hoc as routes are loaded.

 The potential scope of engines is large enough that this feature merits development and delivery in multiple phases.
 A minimum viable version could be